Moduli spaces of Delzant polytopes and symplectic toric manifolds: Topology of the space of Delzant polytopes

 \begin{theorem} If a sequence $(P_k)_{k\in \N}$ of Delzant polygons converges to a Delzant polygon $P$ then there is a $k_0$ such that the normal fan of $P_k$ refines that of $P$ for every $k\geq k_0$. \end{theorem}

-\begin{proof} Since $\NN(P)$ has finitely many rays it is enough to concentrate in a particular normal ray $\alpha_0$ of $P$ and show that there is a $k_0$ such that every $\NN(P_k)$ with $k\geq k_0$ contains that ray.
+\begin{proof} Since $\NN(P)$ has finitely many rays it is enough to concentrate on a particular normal ray $\alpha_0$ of $P$ and show that there is a $k_0$ such that every $\NN(P_k)$ with $k\geq k_0$ contains that ray.
 Without loss of generality, let $\alpha_0=(1,0)$.

-By \cite[Corollary 5.1.4]{FuKiMi} there must be a ray $\alpha_k$ in each $\NN(P_k)$ such that the sequence $(\alpha_k)_k=(a_k,b_k)$ converges to $\alpha_0$.
+By \cite[Corollary 5.1.4]{FuKiMi} there must be a ray $\alpha_k$ in each $\NN(P_k)$ such that the sequence $(\alpha_k)_k=(a_k,b_k)_k$ converges to $\alpha_0$.
 (Here convergence is meant as rays, not as generators; that is, their slopes $b_k/a_k$ converge to zero).
-This is because $P_k$ needs to have an edge (or a path of them) converging to the edge of $P$ having $\alpha_0=(1,0)$ as normal vector.
+This is because $P_k$ needs to have an edge, or a path of them, converging to the edge of $P$ having $\alpha_0=(1,0)$ as normal vector.

 This $\alpha_k$ may have positive or negative slope, but we can take a subsequence where the slopes have the same sign, and assume it positive.
-That is, the ray has $a_k,b_k>0$ and $a_k/b_k$ converging to infinity.
+That is, the ray has $a_k>0$, $b_k\geq 0$ and $b_k/a_k$ converging to zero.
+Moreover, there is no loss of generality in assuming that $\alpha_k$ is the last ray in $\NN(P_k)$, in clockwise order, with these properties, since any ray between $\alpha_k$ and the ray $(1,0)$ would have a smaller slope and would still give a sequence with slopes converging to zero.

 Then, the ray of $\NN(P_k)$ after $\alpha_k$ in clockwise direction is of the form $\beta_k=(-c_k, -d_k)$ with $d_k>0$.
 For the corresponding cone to be unimodular we need $a_k d_k - c_kb_k = 1$, which implies that $c_k$ is also positive and that $c_k/d_k$ converges to infinity too.
 That is, the rays $\beta_k$ lie in the negative quadrant and have slopes converging to zero.